 If you’ve been doing the same exercises with the same weight and the same number of reps and sets, you’re not progressing.
 The same applies if you jump on the treadmill for the same amount of time with the same settings each time.
 To make progress, things have to change and the program that works for your first 6 months won’t work for you 2 years down the road.

 Designing an exercise program is a complex challenge with a lot of factors to consider.
 Most people have a history of injuries and don’t have perfect movement in every joint which further complicates things.

 You do not need a prescription or referral from your doctor.
 If you’re not making progress or just want to make sure your workouts are as effective as they can be, have your physical therapist take a look at your program.
 Your PT can help design an individualized program to help you reach your goals while keeping you safe and injury-free.

 Did you know?
 You do not need a prescription or referral from your doctor to see your Physical Therapist.
 In the State of New York, Direct Access allows you to be evaluated and receive care for 10 visits or 30 days, whichever comes first.
 If you need guidance on your fitness regimen, utilizing direct access is a great way to receive qualified medical advice and care that can help keep you healthy for life.

 Colleen Schutt has held various positions at Onondaga PT over the years and you may have seen her in any of our 5 locations.

-Colleen is currently our Marketing Coordinator.
+Colleen is currently our Director of Marketing.
 She is passionate about spreading the word to the community that Onondaga Physical Therapy is the best choice when you need to return to living, working and playing even better when an injury has set you back.